top of page

 Professors are catalysts for change

-Over the last five years, I have had the opportunity to teach and mentor hundreds of students – from those in their first years to those in their final semesters.
-I have taught writing-intensive courses, classes in Psychology and Asian American Studies, and classes that focus on diversity and culture.
+Over the last eight years, I have had the opportunity to teach and mentor hundreds of students – from those in their first years to those in their final semesters.
+I have taught first year experiences and writing-intensive courses, classes in Psychology and Asian American Studies, and classes that focus on diversity and culture.
 I strive to use each of these experiences as opportunities to support the growth and development of my students as individuals and as the next wave of socially engaged community members.
 As a critical race scholar and diversity scientist, I empower my students to fight for societal change and develop skills that will set them up to succeed beyond the classroom.

 School LIbrary